arees88/ML_Azure_P2_Operationalizing_ML/README.md

     python logs.py
     ```

+    Below is the screenshot showing the output of the above command line.

     Full output of the above command is in the following file **OUT.01.logs.py.txt** attachet to the project.

     ![alt text](screenshots/4.2_Script_run_logs.py_1.png)